CreoDAMO/OmniAI/README.md

    - Streamlined installation steps to focus on core setup.
    - Removed Unity/Unreal setup details to keep it minimal (can be added later if needed).
 3. **Integrated API Key Instructions**:
-   - Added detailed steps for storing API keys in GitHub Secrets and Vercel Environment Variables.
+   - Added detailed steps for storing API keys in GitHub Secrets and Replit Secrets.
    - Included commands to verify setup (`vercel env ls`, `curl` tests).
 4. **Updated License**:
    - Specified `CreoDAMO` as the copyright holder in the MIT License.
    - Removed alternative license discussion to keep README concise.
 5. **Streamlined Usage**:
-   - Focused on the `AIConfigurator` component and a single API example.
+   - Focused on the Dashboard overview
-   - Simplified deployment instructions with clear GitHub Actions workflow.
+   - Simplified deployment instructions for Replit.
 6. **Removed Redundant Sections**:
    - Dropped detailed API endpoint list, testing, and Kubernetes sections to reduce complexity (available in previous responses if needed).
 7. **Added Contact Info**: